-- Hypersensitivity to tramadol, Acetaminophen or to any of the excipients of the medicinal product, - Acute intoxication with alcohol, hypnotic drugs, centrally-acting analgesics, opioids or psychotropic drugs, - Acetaminophen and Tramadol Hydrochloride Tablets should not be administered to patients who are receiving monoamine oxidase inhibitors or within two weeks of their withdrawal, - Severe hepatic impairment, - Epilepsy not controlled by treatment.
+- Hypersensitivity to the active substances or to any of the excipients of the medicinal product. - Acute intoxication with alcohol, hypnotic drugs, centrally-acting analgesics, opioids or psychotropic drugs. - Acetaminophen And Tramadol Hydrochloride tablets USP should not be administered to patients who are receiving monoamine oxidase inhibitors or within two weeks of their withdrawal. - Severe hepatic impairment. - Epilepsy not controlled by treatment.